 The Lt.
-Governor’s Office on Aging administers federal funds received through the Older Americans Act and the State of South Carolina.
-These funds are distributed to ten regional Aging and Disability Resource Centers (ADRCs)/Area Agencies on Aging (AAAs) who then contract with local providers for services such as: home delivered and congregate meals, transportation, home care services, social adult day care services, respite and disease prevention/health promotion.
+Governor’s Office on Aging administers federal funds received through the Older Americans Act and state funds appropriated through the State of South Carolina.
+These funds are distributed to ten regional Aging and Disability Resource Centers (ADRCs)/Area Agencies on Aging (AAAs) who then contract with local providers for services such as: home delivered and congregate meals, transportation, home care services, respite, and disease prevention/health promotion.
 Staff is also available to present informative educational programs to groups or staff of other agencies.

 Services such as information and referral, family caregiver support, Long Term Care ombudsman, education and training, legal service, disaster planning and insurance counseling are provided at each of the ADRCs.